Education for sustainable development

 Little Rangers

 The Little Rangers program teaches environmental content through positive experiences.
-With its numerous possibilities for animal observation the Kirindy forest offers the best conditions for it.
+The Kirindy forest offers with its numerous possibilities for animal observation the best conditions for it.
 We are constantly developing our three-day teaching program for this purpose.

 Mouse lemur & Co